Austria’s housing market is now losing steam

 Austria’s house price annual change

-Construction activity continues to fall.
-During 2022, the total number of dwellings approved for construction in Austria fell sharply by 18.8% y-o-y to 58,924 units, following annual declines of 5.8% in 2021 and 9.3% in 2020, based on figures released by Statistics Austria.
-The weakness of the construction sector continued this year, with the number of dwelling permits plummeting by 36.2% y-o-y to 10,348 units in Q1 2023.
+Residential construction activity is also plunging.
+In the first three quarters of 2023, the total number of dwellings approved for construction in Austria fell sharply by 24.7% to 34,626 units compared to the same period in the prior year, following annual declines of 18.8% in 2022, 5.8% in 2021, and 9.3% in 2020, based on figures released by Statistics Austria.
+In Q3 2023 alone, dwelling permits dropped 16.8% y-o-y to 11,463 units.

 In the high-end residential market, Austrians represent about 60% of property buyers while the remaining 40% are foreigners, mainly from Eastern European countries like Russia and Ukraine.